-were large commercial operations with permanent masonry kilns.
-85 By 1922, large sawmills in Jackson County were building masonry charcoal kilns to utilize waste from their plants.
-At Vancleave, five kilns were under construction to convert waste lumber slabs into charcoal for which there was a good market.
-86
+were large commercial operations with permanent masonry kilns.85 By 1922, large sawmills in Jackson County were building masonry charcoal kilns to utilize waste from their plants.
+At Vancleave, five kilns were under construction to convert waste lumber slabs into charcoal for which there was a good market.86

-Following World War II due to migration to the suburbs, outdoor recreation began a steady expansion, including outdoor barbecuing, utilizing the new charcoal grill designs, and the new charcoal briquette.
-Resource of the state of the Mississippi with its huge forest resource.
-In 1959, the Mississippi Industrial Research Center in Jackson began a Small Business Administration-financed project to increase the manufacture of wood products in the state, with a focus on furniture and charcoal.
-Commercial charcoal operations developed throughout timber regions of the state in the mid-twentieth century.
-Most used large rectangular brick or concrete kilns and produced lump charcoal, while two produced charcoal briquettes.
-Charcoal briquettes are commonly sold in stores and are made from compressed charcoal with a binder like corn starch.
+Following World War II due to migration to the suburbs, outdoor recreation began a steady expansion, including outdoor barbecuing, utilizing the new charcoal grill designs, and the new charcoal briquette.87 This commercial opportunity was not overlooked in Mississippi with its huge forest resource.88 In 1959, the Mississippi Industrial Research Center in Jackson began a Small Business Administration-financed project to increase the manufacture of wood products in the state, with a focus on furniture and charcoal.89 Commercial charcoal operations developed throughout timber regions of the state in the mid-twentieth century.
+Most used large rectangular brick or concrete kilns and produced lump charcoal, while two produced charcoal briquettes.90 Charcoal briquettes are commonly sold in stores and are made from compressed charcoal with a binder like corn starch.91

-In 1961, there were seven charcoal companies in Mississippi: Attala Land and Wood Products Company in Kosciusko, Black Creek Charcoal Company in Lexington, Blackjack Charcoal Company in Bruce, Dixie Farms in Satartia, Dizzy Dean Enterprises in Pachuta, Eaton and Clark in Taylorsville, and Price Lumber Company in Shuqualak.
-These plants tended to use "scrub" timber from local farmers, giving them a market
+In 1961, there were seven charcoal companies in Mississippi: Attala Land and Wood Products Company in Kosciusko, Black Creek Charcoal Company in Lexington, Blackjack Charcoal Company in Bruce, Dixie Farms in Satartia, Dizzy Dean Enterprises in Pachuta, Eaton and Clark in Taylorsville, and Price Lumber Company in Shuqualak.92 These plants tended to use "scrub" timber from local farmers, giving them a market